 - Kokrajhar, Assam -- Gelekphu (70km)

 - Rangia, Assam -- Sandrup Jonghkar via Darranga (60km)

-Q. Are there rail connections to China or Burma (Myanmar) from the northeast of India?
+Q. Are there rail connections to China or Myanmar (Burma) from the northeast of India?

 In the northeast, going up the Brahmaputra valley, the Indian rail network comes quite close to China.
-It also comes near Burma at two places, though there are considerable gaps before the actual border is reached.
-The nearest Indian railhead to Myanmar is Lekhapani at the end of the (newly converted) broad gauge branch line from Tinsukia Jn).
+It also comes near Myanmar at two places, though there are considerable gaps before the actual border is reached.
+The nearest Indian railhead to Myanmar is Lekhapani at the end of the broad gauge branch line from Tinsukia Jn).
 (Passenger services currently terminate at Ledo.
 There used to be passenger service until Lekhapani in the 1970s.
 It is said that there are occasional special services between Ledo and Lekhapani for colliery employees.)
-On the Myanmar side the nearest railhead is a few hundred kilometres south-east of Lekhapani at Myitkyina.
+On the Myanmar side the nearest railhead is about 400 hundred kilometres south-east of Lekhapani at Myitkyina.

 In both cases the connecting railway lines, if built, would have to cut paths across some formidable mountain ranges, not to mention the Chindwin River and thick tropical jungle.
 These deterrents are probably what prevented such rail connections from being built in the past.